irishakarpova/graphql-auth/server/README.md

 - bcryptjs
   this library enables storing of passwords as hashed passwords

-  Steps to Run Backend:
+  #### Steps to Run Backend:

-- Install TypeORM globally:

-npm install typeorm -g
+- Install TypeORM globally: npm install typeorm -g

--Inside the directory where we want to create project run the following TypeORM command:

-typeorm init --name apollo-server-boilerplate --database postgres
+- Inside the directory where we want to create project run the following TypeORM command: typeorm init --name apollo-server-boilerplate --database postgres

--To Run Server:

-npm run start
+- To Run Server: npm run start